giguerejatwit/PLONN/README.md

 | 4-Oct | Calgary Flames       | Edmonton Oilers         | 9           | 6.5 | 1             |
 | 4-Oct | Seattle Kraken       | Vancouver Canucks       | 3           | 6.5 | 1             |

+Predicted 3/4 games 75% accurate.

+/Data/accuracy.xlsx will be update along the course of the 2023-2024 season for more up-to-date accuracy